django-tastypie/django-tastypie/docs/who_uses.rst

 Sites Using Tastypie
 ====================

-The following sites are a partial list of people using Tastypie.
-I'm always interested in adding more sites, so please find me (``daniellindsley``) via IRC or start a mailing list thread.
+The following sites are a partial list of sites using Tastypie.
+We're always interested in adding more sites, so please open a GitHub Issue or Pull Request for this page and we'll add you to the list.

 LJWorld Marketplace